Australia

 • an action for breach of deed must be brought within 12 years of the breach of the obligation in the deed;

-• an action in tort / negligence generally, must be brought within six years from the date the damage is suffered;
+• an action in tort/negligence generally, must be brought within six years from the date the damage is suffered;

 • an action in negligence, and in respect of latent damage, has to be brought within the later of six years from the date the damage occurred or three years from the date on which the claimant had the requisite knowledge and the right to bring such an action; and

-• an action in fraud has be to be brought within six years from when the claimant discovered the fraud, or when they could, with reasonable diligence, have discovered it.
+• an action in fraud has to be brought within six years from when the claimant discovered the fraud, or when they could, with reasonable diligence, have discovered it.

 United States